Property rates and charges explained

 • Mechanical sweeping of roads, channels, and footpaths to reduce litter and waste

-• Transfer Station Infrastructure
+• Maintaining Transfer Station infrastructure

 State Landfill Levy Explained